woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/README.md

 These documents are all dealing with extensibility in the various WooCommerce Blocks.

-## Imports and dependency extration
+## Imports and dependency extraction

 The documentation in this section will use window globals in code examples, for example: